Representing model inadequacy: A stochastic operator approach: Conclusion

 Further, it is unclear that the random matrix coupled with catchall species and reactions is the optimal way to formulate the stochastic operator.
+The inadequacy formulation introduces many calibration parameters, which in turn increase the computational complexity.
+While the increase in dimensionality was manageable in this example problem, it may become impractical in more complex problems, especially when the reduced kinetics model is more complex.
 A number of alternative formulations are being pursued.
 For example, instead of using the random matrix $S$ and the catchall reactions in $\mathcal{A}$, a simplified version is the following: given $n_R$ species in the reduced model, include $n_R$ reversible dissociation reactions where the reactant is one of the original species and the products are the corresponding catchall species.
 In the reverse combination reaction, the catchall atoms react to form any of the original species.
 In this fashion, the atoms of any species could move to any other species in two steps.
 This representation would lose the flexibility possible in the current formulation; that is, the current formulation allows for the most detailed and direct linear movement from one species to another.
 If any such direct pathway proves significant, this would not be captured by this simplified formulation.
 On the other hand, it would decrease the number of random variables and thus would be more tractable in more complex reaction systems.
 With a smaller number of additional reactions, the corresponding reaction rates could then be enriched with temperature-dependence.

 Another variation could be a more complete set of nonlinear reactions.
 Instead of only allowing the nonlinear catchall reactions, one could augment the reduced model with all or some subset of all possible nonlinear terms.
 In contrast to the first variation, this would increase the number of random variables.
 A formulation like this might only be possible with more informative priors or knowledge about the chemical system.